-Each iteration of the bottleneck hunting removes from the list of candidates numerous non-bottleneck links.
+Each iteration of the bottleneck hunting loop removes from the list of candidates numerous nonbottleneck links.
 At the end of each hunting loop the list of candidates consists of only true bottleneck links.
-The average number of true bottleneck links at each layer varies from 5.9 to 9.9 depending on the layer.
+The average number of true bottleneck links at each layer varies between 5.9 and 9.9 depending on the layer.